We take a look at one of the world’s most popular chilli pastes and how it can jazz up everyday dishes.

-If you like your food spicy, you’ll almost certainly love harissa, a hot pepper chilli paste.
-It's got a deeper flavour than just chilli – you get a spicy hit backed by garlic and lemon.
-Sometimes it’s sweet and smoky.
-It can be blow-your-head-off hot but it takes its time, and tends to be earthier than fresh chilli or flakes.
+If you like your food a little spicy, you’ll almost certainly love harissa, a hot pepper chilli paste.
+It's got a deeper flavour than just chilli – you get a spicy hit backed by garlic and lemon, and it can be sweet or smoky.
+Very rarely it can be blow-your-head-off hot but the heat takes its time, and tends to be earthier than fresh chilli or flakes.

 The most common peppers used for the paste are roasted red peppers, baklouti pepper and serrano peppers.
 Some versions are heavy on the garlic, others are more generous with cumin.
 You’ll also find rose harissa which has a subtle sweet and fragrant flavour from rose petals.
 You may even find a paste that’s got a whack of fresh mint in it.